Subcontract Vs. Procurement

 A fourth signature – OSRAA - is required if the LD meets the criteria needing OSRAA review and approval.

 Obtaining a secondary level of approval for an individual’s own effort distribution documents OSU’s system of internal control, complying with requisite federal regulation, such as 2 CFR §200.430.

 The justification must include sufficient information to describe and document the circumstance of the LD, including why the salary was charged incorrectly to the original index and how the salary directly benefits the receiving project.
+The new salary distribution must match where the individual worked during the period(s) affected by the redistribution.
 If the transfer is 90 days or more from the initial payroll charge, include an explanation as to why salary was not transferred in a timely manner.

 Also include information as to a change to the scope of work or revision of key personnel effort by 25% or more, if applicable.

 Jane Doe’s salary was set up on Dr. Bird’s nest project N0254A due to a transposition error.
-The salary should have been set up on Dr. Lyon’s jungle project N0524A.
+The salary should have been set up on Dr. Lyon’s jungle project N0524A since that is where Jane Doe worked.
 The error was not immediately discovered because Dr. Bird has numerous students assigned to N0254A.
-To avoid this type of error in the future, payroll charges are now reviewed and confirmed for each individual student, rather than only comparing aggregate salary to date to the project budget.

 Dr. Lyon’s salary distribution is being updated from index N0524A to the continuation project index N0524B created for the current budget year.

 Dr. Green’s salary distribution is being updated from P0123B to P0123C because a new index had to be set up for a change in F&A rate for year three of the grant.